Rachana-Paudel-zz/Cloud-Practitioner/README.md

 We begin our journey from AWS educate course.
 Click [Cloud Building](https://awseducate.instructure.com/courses/232) to start learning.

 ## <a href="./Hardware and Software/README.md">Hardware and Software</a>
 We begin our journey from AWS educate course.
-Click [Getting Started with Serverless](https://awseducate.instructure.com/courses/219) to start learning.
+Click [Hardware and Software](https://awseducate.instructure.com/courses/219) to start learning.

 ## <a href="./Getting Started with Serverless/README.md">Getting Started with Serverless</a>
 We begin our journey from AWS educate course.
 Click [Getting Started with Serverless](https://awseducate.instructure.com/courses/905) to start learning.

+## <a href="./Introduction to the AWS Management Console">Introduction to the AWS Management Console</a>
+We begin our journey from AWS educate course.
+Click [Introduction to the AWS Management Console](https://awseducate.instructure.com/courses/909/modules/items/15823) to start learning.